Nayan524/TextAutoCompleteAPI/README.md

 > Interfaces help with **loose coupling** and **testability**, which are key principles in clean software design.

+### 🔹 Implementing In-Memory Caching

+- ✅ To improve performance and reduce unnecessary external API calls, in-memory caching was implemented using IMemoryCache provided by ASP.NET Core.
+- ✅ Store frequently requested suggestions temporarily in memory and minimize redundant network requests for the same user input

 ### 🔹 Asynchronous Programming

 - All key methods use **`async`/`await`** and return **`Task<T>`**.
 For example: